wp-plugins/sdac-translate/readme.txt

 1. Admin options

 == Changelog ==
+= 1.2.6 =
+* Fixed display issue introduced with 1.2.5

 = 1.2.5 =
 * Added the ability to easily use this outside of widgets (see how to use) (as requested)